 Increases in the carrying amount arising on revaluation of land and buildings are recognised in other comprehensive income and accumulated in the revaluation surplus in equity.
 Revaluation decreases that offset previous increases of the same class of assets shall be recognised in other comprehensive income under the heading of revaluation surplus.
-All other decreases are recognised in the statement of comprehensive income.
+All other decreases are recognised in profit or loss.